Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-6.md

           ![](../media/ex6-task1-3.png)

+          >**Note:** You can find the GitHub credentials from the Environment Details page of the integrated lab environment, navigate to License tab.

         - A page will appear with the message "Verify your email". open http://outlook.office.com/ in a private window, provide the Github username and password, open the email from OpenAI, and click the verification link inside to complete the setup process.

           ![](../media/ex6-task1-3.1.png)